pwang1230/pwang1230.github.io/_pages/about.md

   #address: >
     # <p>New York</p>

+social: true  # includes social icons at the bottom of the page
 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 I am a first-year master's student studying MS&E at Stanford University.
-I recently graduated from Columbia University with a B.S. in Computer Science and a minor in Applied Mathematics.
+I graduated from Columbia University with a B.S. in Computer Science and a minor in Applied Mathematics.

 I am broadly interested in the intersection of <a href='#'> Augmented/Virtual Reality</a>,  <a href='#'>Art/Design</a>, and  <a href='#'>the Social Sciences</a>.
 My current research focuses on investigating human behavior through building Augmented Reality and Virtual Reality systems that facilitate learning and collaboration between people and machines.